Quote Posted on Updated on

 As we continue to view the word to spiritually transform, we are receiving by the Holy Spirit truths concerning all the things God has declared for us and enlarging our habitation on earth.
 Faith equips believers with a spiritual ability to do what cannot be done naturally.
 Jesus’s faith working in His life brought into the earth those things that were supernatural, exposing His Father’s will.
 Our faith works according to what we believe, and will never serve us in greater things unless we dare to trust God who is always able to do what is impossible.
 Faith is given to us to bring into manifestation all things God has decreed to His creation.
 And not for us to do as we will, but do His will in bringing the kingdom to light in this world through Jesus Christ His Son.
 So, every believer must get hold of transformation truths revealed in God’s word, for faithfully operating as His spiritual offspring, by a nature that uses faith to do just as He would do.

 Rom 11:17-24 (MSG) Some of the tree’s branches were pruned and you wild olive shoots were grafted in.
 Yet the fact that you are now fed by that rich and holy root 18 gives you no cause to crow over the pruned branches.
 Remember, you aren’t feeding the root; the root is feeding you.
-There is another aspect of faith that we need to understand, and the Apostle Paul is bringing it to the for-front by revealing God is working in His creation to bring spiritual transformation.
-As we will see in these scriptures Gentiles were not part of the Church in the beginning, Jesus began with Jewish Israel, who prophetically were to receive foundations of spiritual principles for Christ Church.
+There is another aspect of faith that we need to understand, and the Apostle Paul is bringing it to the forefront by revealing God is working in His creation to bring spiritual transformation.
+As we will see in these scriptures Gentiles were not part of the Church, in the beginning, Jesus began with Jewish Israel, who prophetically were to receive foundations of spiritual principles for Christ Church.

 Paul says those branches from a wild olive tree were Gentiles, willing to be of the nature and purpose of the Church, they have been grafted into a recently pruned olive tree, who was Israel.
 The results of the Lord removing unbelieving Israel from its spiritual purpose as the Church, and grafting into it those who were not of the heritage of Israel.
 Was done because they by faith were willing to receive the truths to transform into God’s spiritual offspring fulfilling His will as the Church on earth.
 19 It’s certainly possible to say, “Other branches were pruned so that I could be grafted in!”
 20 Well and good.
 But they were pruned because they were deadwood, no longer connected by belief and commitment to the root.
 The only reason you’re on the tree is because your graft “took” when you believed, and because you’re connected to that belief-nurturing root.
 So don’t get cocky and strut your branch.
 Be humbly mindful of the root that keeps you lithe and green.